 In situations like these…

-Not be applicable to someone who will be able to qualify for a Preferred or better rate, but it does drive home the point that an agent working in a large call center may not have as much time to go over all of your options with you like an agent working in a less stressful environment.
-This is why, it never hurts to get a second opinion after speaking with a giant life insurance brokerage.
+In fact, this reality is why some of the “larger” brokerages will only allow their agents to accept “Standard or Better” applications and recommend accidental death policies for anyone else!
+It may not even apply to someone who can qualify for a Preferred or better rate.
+Still, it does drive home the point that an agent working in a large call center may not have as much time to go over your options with you as an agent working in a less stressful environment.
+This is why it never hurts to get a second opinion after speaking with a giant life insurance brokerage.
 This brings us to number 14 on our list, which is…

 #14.
 Shop your options and apply with the “right” company.